-This top-100 list is limited to only English-language tweeters, though a quick guide to Chinese-language Twitter can be found at the bottom of this article.
+This top-100-plus list is limited to only English-language tweeters, though a quick guide to Chinese-language Twitter can be found at the bottom of this article.

-Think of this as a high-quality selection of Twitter users that we think, when taken together, gives a balanced and smart view of many different facets of China and the world today.
+The list is not meant to be comprehensive, but it is meant to be high-quality.
+Think of it as a selection of Twitter users that we think, when taken together, gives a balanced and smart view of many different facets of China and the world today.

-Disclosure: Six out of the top 100 accounts either work at SupChina or produce content in partnership with SupChina.
+Disclosure: Six of the people on the list either work at SupChina or produce content in partnership with SupChina.
 These include @goldkorn, the account of our editor-in-chief, Jeremy Goldkorn; @kaiserkuo, the account of Sinica Podcast co-host Kaiser Kuo; and @anthonytao, the account of our managing editor, Anthony Tao.
 Three more people on the list produce content on our Sinica Podcast Network: Rui Ma at Pandaily (@ruima), Joanna Chiu at NüVoices (@joannachiu), and Tanner Brown at Caixin (@luoshanji).